James Burks, Jr., MD

 also holds an MBA from the University of Miami.

-College of Podiatric Medicine in Cleveland.
-He completed his residency
+of Medicine in Detroit, Michigan.
+He completed a residency program in

 Ihab Aziz, MD